Altord/game-picker-backend/README.md

 # Game Picker

-Front end portion of app that utilizes react, scss and react-router.
+Backend portion of app that utilizes react, scss and react-router.

 Multiple other libraries are used but mostly for aesthetic purposes.